joelcrampton/gtfs-comparison-script/README.md

 # GTFS Comparison Script
+Public transport data is complex and it can be difficult to notice the impact a network will might have.
 This is a Python script that compares two GTFS datasets and produces a report.
 Data must follow the official GTFS specification https://gtfs.org/documentation/schedule/reference/.
 See [`data/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/data) for example data and [`output/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/output) for example reports.
 The following GTFS files are required:
 - `agency.txt`
 - `stops.txt`
 - `routes.txt`